News in 2021

 This paper is a collaborative work between PolyU and Sichuan Fire Research Institute.
 Zilong applied the artificial intelligence (AI) algorithm to predict the spilled flame from the compartment, based on the training of large-scale facade fire experiment data.

-SFPE HK student chapter new office group
+SFPE HK student chapter new leaders

 We are happy to announce a new team of officier for SFPE HK Student Chapter: